tolarewaju3/codelikethewind/5g-streaming/README.md

 We’ll create a dashboard that shows interesting facts about our data.
 [Metabase](https://www.metabase.com/) is a great library that makes it easy for us to visualize data.

 First, **we’ll create a database** for metabase dashboard.
-On the left menu, click “Administrator” and switch to the developer view.
+On the left menu, switch to the developer view.
 Make sure the `openshift-operator` project is selected.

-**Click +Add and select Database** under the Developer Catalog.
+**Click the "+Add" button** under the Developer Catalog.
+Select Databases.

 **Select MySql (Ephemeral)**, click Instantiate Template and use the properties below.